lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 with RFC 5280.
 Enforcement of this constraint is left to the relying parties.

-"opaqueCert" should be used sparingly as it requires the verifier to implictly know its format.
+"opaqueCert" should be used sparingly as it requires the Verifier to implictly know its format.
 It is encoded as an OCTET STRING.

 "TypedCert" is an ASN.1 construct that has the charateristics of a